kayceesrk/kayceesrk.github.io/_posts/2026-04-28-from-convergence-to-confidence.md

 turned out to be both an awkward medium to write specs in and a brittle one to prove against.

-The taxonomy we settled on this past month:
+We have started calling these vacuous-convergence cases *Tier-C* RDTs, in a three-tier taxonomy that we settled on this past month:

 - **Tier A**: state *is* the semantic content.
 LWW-Register, PN-Counter, Bounded-Counter, MAX-Map.
 The RA-linearizability VCs reduce to lattice